Gaumont Parnasse - Cote Parnasse

 No one has favorited this theater yet

-The theatre was built at the beginning of the 20th century and became a movie theatre called Palais du Cinema.
+Located in the south of the city centre.
+The theatre was built at the beginning of the 20th century and became a 900-seat movie theatre called Palais du Montparnesse on 25th April 1913.
+It was designed by architectural firm Orlhac & Duron.
+In 1919 a balcony was added which increased the seating capacity.
 A Neo-Classical style design remained even after the silent movie period ended and a renovation in the 1930’s kept the stage with orchestra pit.
 Only the facade was modernised with a big neon sign.

 The roof could open during summer evenings, and that was even more impressive than an ‘Atmospheric’ style theatre.
 Once new seats were installed with red velvet material, when it was a stormy weather and started to rain, it took some time to close the roof, and by the end of the movie the red colour had come off on the patrons’s clothes.